 The Situation Room

-Commissioned by the Museum, six artists have each created four original GIFs that will be presented as two-month installations on the walls and ceiling of the visitor elevator, an exhibition environment that offers a unique and intimate encounter with the work.
-The installation series was organized by independent curator Lindsay Howard who writes:
+Commissioned by the Museum and organized by guest curator Lindsay Howard, The Situation Room series has featured work by seven artists or artist teams who each created four original GIFs presented as two-month installations on the walls and ceiling of the visitor elevator.
+It’s an exhibition environment that offers a unique and intimate encounter with the work.

 The GIFs will be published on GIPHY to coincide with the opening of each installation.

 Ari Melenciano is a Brooklyn-based artist, designer, and creative technologist whose research and practice explore the relationships between various forms of design and sentient experiences.
 She is a creative technologist at Google Creative Lab, professor at NYU’s Interactive Telecommunications Graduate Program, and founder of Afrotectopia, a social institution that is imagining, researching, and building at the nexus of new media art, design, science, and technology through a Black and Afrocentric lens.
 To Sift explores our navigation of constant stimulation, external sources, and forces, and serves as a visual metaphor for the importance of intentional reception for aligning self-cultivation.

 Eva & Franco Mattes (both b.
 1976, Italy)

 BEFNOED (By Everyone For No One Every Day) (2021)